Union Pacific – Performance Evaluation of 2020

 Union Pacific – Operational Performance

 Interestingly, UP doesn’t report revenue ton miles except annually.
 During interim accounting periods, UP reports the number of cars moved.
-In general, there is a high correlation with number of cars moved and revenue ton miles.
+In general, there is a high correlation between the number of cars moved and revenue ton miles.
 The correlation ranges from .94 to 1.06.
 Thus, it is a very reliable key performance indicator for success.
-Through March 14th, 2020, UP as moved 1,651,399 carloads.
+Through March 14th, 2020, UP has moved 1,651,399 carloads.
 They are 8% behind this point in 2019, 1,798,236 carloads.
-This trend existed prior to the coronavirus market adjustment.
+This trend existed before the coronavirus market adjustment.
 It looks like during the early stages of this market, UP’s performance hasn’t been impacted yet.